elizabethbodzy/ChessGame/README.md

 [![Product Name Screen Shot][product-screenshot]](./images/chess-game-example.png)

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need.

  Chess Game is an application created with react that allows players to compete against eachother playing a game of chess.
 Utilizing socket.io, players will compete in real-time.
 A message room is available between players/spectators.
 Ranking will also be implemented in order to match players into their specific skill level.

 ### Built With